twitchard/twitchard.github.io/README.md

 > You want a cookie?
 I can't, I'm about to go to a dentist appointment.

-> Hey, you want me to drive you?
+> Hey, you want me to fly you in my helicoptor?
 I'm headed into town anyway.
 That's nice of you to offer, but no thanks, I think I'm good.

+> I respect, even welcome, your decision not to accept my offer.
 ```

 ### For Enemies

 ## Email